Deep Neural Network Approximation Theory: Weyl-Heisenberg dictionaries

-We proceed to establishing the central result of this section.
-To this end, we first recall that according to Theorem \ref{thm:optitransgeneral} neural networks provide optimal approximations for all function classes that are optimally approximated by affine systems (generated by functions $f$ that can be approximated well by neural networks).
-While this universality property is significant as it applies to all affine systems, it is perhaps not completely surprising as affine systems are generated by affine transformations and neural networks consist of concatenations of affine transformations and non-linearities.
-Gabor systems, on the other hand, exhibit a fundamentally different mathematical structure.
-The next result shows that neural networks also provide optimal approximations for all function classes that are optimally approximated by a Gabor systems (again, with a generator function that can be approximated well by neural networks).
+Next, we establish the central result of this section.
+To this end, we first recall that according to Theorem \ref{thm:optitransgeneral} neural networks provide optimal approximations for all function classes that are optimally approximated by affine dictionaries (generated by functions $f$ that can be approximated well by neural networks).
+While this universality property is significant as it applies to all affine dictionaries, it is perhaps not completely surprising as affine dictionaries are generated by affine transformations and neural networks consist of concatenations of affine transformations and nonlinearities.
+Gabor dictionaries, on the other hand, exhibit a fundamentally different mathematical structure.
+The next result shows that neural networks also provide optimal approximations for all function classes that are optimally approximated by Gabor dictionaries (again, with generator functions that can be approximated well by neural networks).